Selling a Financial Services Business

 What is a Financial Services business worth?

 Financial services valuation varies dramatically by sub-sector.
 Wealth management and IFA businesses are valued on AUM multiples (typically 1.5–3.5% of AUM) or on EBITDA (10–15x for high-quality recurring revenue platforms).
 Insurance MGA businesses trade at 8–14x EBITDA.
 Payment businesses are valued on revenue or transaction volume multiples.
 Fintech businesses with SaaS revenue models are valued on software multiples.
 Regulatory licence premium — particularly for scarce licences in high-demand markets — can add significant value independent of financial performance.
+The guides to M&A multiples, working capital, and net debt and cash-free debt-free basis explain several of the adjustments that can affect proceeds and buyer confidence.

 The honest answer: A multiple range on a page cannot tell you what your specific business is worth.
 The actual figure depends on which buyers are active when you run your process, how your business is positioned, and the competitive tension you generate.
 That is a conversation — and the first one is always at no charge.